DoctorWkt/CSCv2/Compiler.md

 > function *name*(*param*) {

-where the name is compulsory, but the parameter is optional.
+where the name is compulsory, but the single parameter is optional.

 A function is ended with a closed curly bracket on a line by itself: